TimeRiders: TimeRiders

 TimeRiders was released on February 4, 2010.

 Liam, Maddy, and Sal, the newly recruited team, are thrown into the thick of it.
-Before they've had a chance to fully train.
 Paul Kramer, a brilliant physicist from the future, has plans to alter the past – to lead Nazi Germany to victory over the Allied Forces and to ensure an ordered World Reich under his rule.
 Liam and the team's support unit, Bob, are sent back in time to try and stop Kramer's plans, whilst in the present, Maddy and Sal witness New York altered by the arrival of a time wave, forming a terrifying new reality – an apocalyptic landscape of ruins and savage mutated descendants of a nuclear holocaust caused by Kramer going insane and detonating some weapon of mass destruction.
 At the end of the novel Liam and Bob go to Obersalzberg, and stop Kramer from altering history.
-A firefight ensues, in which Bob is fatally injured, and Kramer & his cohorts die after being killed by the guards stationed outside Obersalzberg.
+A firefight ensues, in which Bob kills Kramer and his followers, but is fatally injured in the process.
 Liam retrieves the AI from inside Bob's head, and returns to 2001 with the timeline restored.

 TimeRiders: Day of the Predator

 TimeRiders: Day of the Predator was released on August 5, 2010.

-While Liam and Becks are on a mission to save Edward Chan from an assassin on a school field trip to a zero point energy reactor a time window is accidentally opened to the sixty-five million years ago in the hunting ground of a deadly undiscovered species of predator, and in the process Liam, Becks and a group of college students are sucked in and are trapped there.
-In an attempt to survive they build a camp and attempt to send messages into the present time, while Maddy and Sal, with the help of the computer Bob try to find them and rescue them.
+While Liam and Becks are on a mission to save Edward Chan from an assassin on a school field trip to a zero point energy reactor, a time window is accidentally opened to sixty-five million years ago, and Liam, Becks and a group of college students are sucked in.
+In the hunting ground of a deadly undiscovered species of predator, they build a camp and try to send messages into the present time, while Maddy and Sal, with the help of the computer Bob try to find and rescue them.

 TimeRiders: The Doomsday Code

 TimeRiders: The Doomsday Code was released on February 3, 2011.

 In 1994, Adam Lewis, a British computer hacker finds his name in the Voynich manuscript after decoding a section of it, a code which is almost one thousand years old.
 He locates and confronts the TimeRiders in 2001, who then travel back to Sherwood Forest in 1194 to discover the origins of the ancient message.
-But a strange hooded man appears interested in the same thing, and the TimeRiders, realizing that they are in a quest for the holy grail, attempt to find its key, before the hooded man does.
+But a strange hooded man appears interested in the same thing, and the TimeRiders, realizing that they are in a quest for the Holy Grail, attempt to find its key, before the hooded man does.